Annual Call for Scripts, 2014-2015:

-Native Voices at the Autry is the nation’s premier Equity theatre company dedicated to the development and production of new works for the stage by Native American, Alaska Native, and First Nations artists.
-We accept full-length play submissions year-round, but to be considered for the specific events listed below all submissions must be received by the specified due date.
+Native Voices at the Autry is America’s premier Equity theatre company dedicated to the development and production of new works by Native American, Alaska Native, Hawaiian, and First Nations playwrights.

-The retreat/festival brings artists together from across the globe to continue work on a select number of plays through a rigorous directorial and dramaturgical commitment for a week in June, with public presentations at the Autry National Center.
-Selected playwrights receive directorial and dramaturgical support as well as an honorarium; out-of-town artists receive roundtrip airfare plus lodging in Southern California.
+The retreat/festival brings artists together from across the globe to continue work on a select number of plays through a rigorous directorial and dramaturgical commitment for a week in May/June, with public presentations at the Autry National Center.
+Selected playwrights receive directorial and dramaturgical support as well as an honorarium; outoftown artists receive roundtrip airfare plus lodging in Southern California.

-Selection Process: Full-length plays (60+ pages) received by September 14, 2012, will be read and evaluated for each event.
+Selection Process: Fulllength plays (60+ pages) received by September 12, 2014, will be read and evaluated for each event.
 A select number of playwrights will be invited to submit formal proposals detailing their developmental goals should their play be chosen.
 Scripts will then be sent to a committee of nationally recognized theatre artists for further evaluation.
 With their help, Native Voices selects up to five plays for the Playwrights Retreat and Festival of New Plays.
-Playwrights will be notified in January 2013.
+Playwrights will be notified in January 2015.

-Selection Process: Full-length plays (60+ pages) received by September 14, 2012, will be read and evaluated.
+Selection Process: Fulllength plays (60+ pages) received by September 12, 2014, will be read and evaluated.
 Select scripts will then be sent to a committee of nationally recognized theatre artists for further evaluation.
 With their help, Native Voices selects up to five plays for workshops and readings.
-Playwrights will be notified in May 2013.
+Playwrights will be notified in May 2015.

 A Note About the Native Voices Developmental Process

 - Include a title page with full contact information (mailing address, phone numbers, email address) and a draft or revision date.

 - Include a character breakdown.

-- Provide a biography 75–100 words long, including tribal affiliation.
-Please label attachment as follows: Bio_Author’s Last Name, First Initial (Bio_Doe, J.doc)
+- Provide a biography of 75–100 words.
+Please label attachment as follows: Bio_Author’s Last Name, First Initial (Example: Bio_Doe, J.doc).

 - Provide development history for the play.
-Label attachment as follows: DevHistory/PlayTitle_Author’s Last Name, First Initial (DevHistory/MyNewPlay_Doe, J.doc)
+Label attachment as follows: DevHistory_PlayTitle_Author’s Last Name, First Initial (Example: DevHistory_MyNewPlay_Doe, J.doc).

 Where to Send Submissions